gianidev/pokeapi/README.md

 There are several ways to run a Spring Boot application on your local machine.
 One way is to execute the `main` method in the `com.gcruz.pokeapi.PokeApiApplication` class from your IDE.
 Remember to configure the posgresql db on your machine.

-Alternatively you can use `docker-compose` commands to start, or stop this application and the database, i.e
+Alternatively you can use `docker-compose` commands to start or stop this application and its database, i.e

 ```shell
 docker-compose up